DurationFull-time 6 months, Full-time 1 year, Part-time 2 years

 National curriculum code: CPC40110

-On completion of this course, you will be eligible for registration as a licensed builder with the VBA.You may then find roles including:
+On completion of this certificate, you will be eligible for registration as a licensed builder with the VBA.You may then find roles including:

 - building construction